raibarra04/raibarra04/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Full-Stack Software Developer specialized with Vue.js and PHP
+- 🔭 I’m currently a Full-Stack Developer specializing in React, Node.js, PHP, and Python
-- 🌱 I’m currently learning Terraform and Go
+- 🌱 I’m expanding my skills with Next.js, and furthering my DevOps skills
-- 💬 Ask me about cooking some delicious meals
+- 💬 Ask me about cooking some delicious meals and becoming more efficient in the kitchen!
 - ⚡ Fun fact: I love competitive swimming and rock climbing